5afe/safe-gelato-relay-service/README.md

 yarn run test
 ```

-Additionally, if you want the test coverage to be generated you can execute the following:
+Additionally, if you want the test coverage to be generated, you can execute the following:

 ```bash
 yarn run test:cov